-While several companies were quick to start tuning the Metro, Rapport were the first offer a soft-top version.
+While several companies were quick to start tuning the Metro, Rapport was the first offer a soft-top version.

 When Rapport folded, the design was taken on and marketed by The Abingdon Classic Car Co.
-Ltd (ACC), who, true to their name, were based on an industrial estate at Wooton, near Abingdon-on-Thames in Oxfordshire.
+Limited (ACC), which, true to the name, was based on an industrial estate at Wooton, near Abingdon-on-Thames in Oxfordshire.
 The car thus became the Abingdon Metrosport.